#Using Jupyter notebook on QueryPie

 4. Run Jupyter

 So let's take that dataset and start fully visualizing it.
-You can click Run Jupyter to send the results of the query to the notebook, but before that make sure to set the Jupiter notebook path.
-If Python is already installed, check and set the version.
-For notebook directory, you can either create a new one or specify the path with the existing notebook file (.ipynb).
+You can click Run Jupyter to send the results of the query to the notebook, but before that, make sure to set the Jupiter notebook path.
+If Python is already installed, check and anchor the version.
+For the notebook directory, you can either create a new one or specify the path with the existing notebook file (.ipynb).

-Run the results from the 3 tables and call the route from the notebook to run jupyter as shown below.
+Run the results from the three tables and call the route from the notebook to run jupyter, as shown below.
 You're all set!

 5. Check Visualization